nus-tee3201/2019/programming/lists-intro/text.md

 <tip-box>

-:package: The code below shows how to use indexes to access items in a list.
+{{ icon_example }} The code below shows how to use indexes to access items in a list.

 <table>
 <tr>